 Florida Interior Design Continuing Education Requirements

-The Florida Board of Interior Design and Architecture requires Florida registered interior designers to complete 20 credis of Continuing Education (CE) every two years.
+The Florida Board of Interior Design and Architecture requires Florida registered Interior Designers to complete 20 credits of Continuing Education (CE) every two years.

 - CE Requirement: 20 (twenty) Continuing Education Credits, of which 16 (sixteen) must be HSW (Health, Safety & Welfare) including 2 (two) Advanced Florida Building Code credits (as part of the 16 HSW credits).

 - Acceptable Coursework: Courses should be approved by one of the following: